devnull044/cb_search_generator/README.md

 # WORK IN PROGRESS

-I got tired of copying and pasting so I started scriptingt this.
+I got tired of copying and pasting so I started scriptingt this out